 To clone a Git repository over SSH, you can specify ssh:// URL like this:

-Or you can use the shorter scp-like syntax for SSH protocol:
+Or you can use the shorter scp-like syntax for the SSH protocol:

 You can also not specify a user, and Git assumes the user you’re currently logged in as.

 The pros of using SSH are many.
-First, you basically have to use it if you want authenticated write access to your repository over a network.
-Second, SSH is relatively easy to set up – SSH daemons are commonplace, many network admins have experience with them, and many OS distributions are set up with them or have tools to manage them.
+First, SSH is relatively easy to set up – SSH daemons are commonplace, many network admins have experience with them, and many OS distributions are set up with them or have tools to manage them.
 Next, access over SSH is secure – all data transfer is encrypted and authenticated.
-Last, like the Git and Local protocols, SSH is efficient, making the data as compact as possible before transferring it.
+Last, like the HTTP/S, Git and Local protocols, SSH is efficient, making the data as compact as possible before transferring it.

 The negative aspect of SSH is that you can’t serve anonymous access of your repository over it.
 People must have access to your machine over SSH to access it, even in a read-only capacity, which doesn’t make SSH access conducive to open source projects.
 If you’re using it only within your corporate network, SSH may be the only protocol you need to deal with.
-If you want to allow anonymous read-only access to your projects, you’ll have to set up SSH for you to push over but something else for others to pull over.
+If you want to allow anonymous read-only access to your projects and also want to use SSH, you’ll have to set up SSH for you to push over but something else for others to fetch over.

 git:// for read-only access.